 “Starbucks’ China and Asia-Pacific region is one of the new target areas for the company, where it intends to focus its near-term growth.
 Starbucks,” said a research note from Trefis.

 5 Tips to Help You Meet Your, Business Goals, by Entrepreneur.com magazine.

 1. Define your projects.

-The first and most important thing in project planning is to figure out what projects you are dealing with.
+The first and most important thing in, personal growth and development, is to figure out what projects you are dealing with.
 First, what is a project?
 My definition is anything that takes more than a few easy tasks to get done.
 Setting up that new sales software?
 That’s a project.
 Expanding your network?
 Yep, that’s a project, too.
 Growing your business?
 That’s a collection of projects!

-Some of your projects will be pretty obvious, but others will lurk in the background unacknowledged.
+Some of your, self improvement, projects will be pretty obvious, but others will lurk in the background unacknowledged.
 To unearth all of your projects, write down everything you’re currently working on and everything you want to be working on.
 Then, group that list around specific, personal growth, goals.

 That action will likely lead you to your project list.
 You may have 10 to 20 (or even more) projects on this list, but to be effective, you’ll want to pick the two to five projects that are most important, and focus on those for the remaining tips.

-2. Give your projects a start and end date.
+2. Give your personal growth projects a start and end date.

-You should know (or decide) when each project should start and end.
+You should know (or decide) when each, self improvement, project should start and end.
 This will allow you to sequence projects by prioritizing them based on when they need to start or be finished.
 Start and end dates will also allow you to plan around your own business cycles and prevent projects from going on for much longer than they should.

-A little, personal growth, planning goes a long way to helping a project succeed.
+A little, personal growth and development, planning goes a long way to helping a project succeed.
 To create a one-page plan, jot down your answers or notes for each of the following questions:

 • What problem will the project solve?